creosoteshadow/StonePass/README.md

     3. Add all `.h` files (and any `.cpp` if you add a main) to the project.
     4. Build and run.

-Alternatively, use MinGW/Clang etc. from command line:
+### Linux MinGW/Clang / macOS (Fully Portable Interactive UI)

+The interactive text-based UI is now fully portable and works on Linux and macOS without Windows-specific dependencies.
 The macro in StonePass.cpp should be like this:

         //#define USE_NONPORTABLE_WINDOWS_INTERFACE
         #include "StonePass.h"